-As a spouse of a service member who has suffered a traumatic brain injury, or TBI, you may be experiencing a range of emotions.
+As a spouse of a service member who has suffered a traumatic brain injury, you may be experiencing a range of emotions.
 It is important to allow yourself to feel every emotion that surfaces and attend to your own needs.
 Here are some strategies to consider as you prepare to take on your new role as a caregiver to your spouse.

 After the injury

 Your spouse may spend a few weeks and months in the hospital, which could be challenging for the two of you.
 In this phase of recovery, it may be helpful to:

 - Gather information.
 Learn everything you can about your spouse’s injury so that you can compare notes with doctors and other health professionals.
 Ask questions about your spouse’s treatment program and take stock of the various medical care providers that you interact with during your hospital stay.

 - Pace yourself.
 Don’t spend all your emotional energy in one place because a brain injury requires long-term care.
 Save your strength for the long haul.